Tabor-Mladych-Matematiku/TMMStone/README.md

 Place minions when on turn on your Jednotka slots.

 Note: not all cards are minions - therefore not every card can be played.

+I shipped the game without card art because thats like MASSIVE file which
+A) should not be on git
+B) I ought not share willy nilly.
+I am eyeing the Adressables requirement and will see if I can use it for the release.

+And of course after reviewing it after deadline I found out that the default card face gets nullified by accident.
+Master has it fixed.
+Its like one line of code - without it you cannot really test placing the cards.